INFORMATION FOR VOTERS IN PENNSYLVANIA

 You have the option to vote in person or to vote-by-mail.
 If you decide to vote in person, be sure to check your polling location before you vote.
 If you are concerned about voting by mail, know that it is safe.
 There are checks in place that can prevent your vote from not being counted.
 If you suspect your ballot is lost in the mail, or if you lose it in the house, you can call your county election office and request a replacement.
 Google your county’s election office or call 877-VOTESPA to be connected.
 To learn more about each option, take a look at our FAQ section below.

-If you are a first-time voter, the first step is to register before the voting registration deadline on Monday, October 19.
+If you are a first-time voter, the first step is to register before the registration deadline on Monday, May 3.

 Moved since you last voted?

 It is important that you are registered at your current address so you can get the correct ballot, especially if you plan to vote by mail.
 The deadline is Monday, May 3.